 Follow the conference on X #DSLConference

-Designated Safeguarding Leads and their Deputies are required to refresh their knowledge at least annually, stay ahead of the latest safeguarding developments at the Designated Safeguarding Lead Annual Update Conference, a must-attend event for Designated Safeguarding Leads and school leader.
+Designated Safeguarding Leads and their Deputies are required to refresh their knowledge at least annually.

-Gain practical insights, actionable strategies, and the latest guidance from leading safeguarding specialists, ensuring your school is fully prepared to meet statutory requirements and create a culture of safeguarding excellence.
+Packed with practical insights, actionable strategies and the latest guidance from leading safeguarding specialists, this conference will ensure your school is confident, compliant and well prepared to maintain a robust culture of safeguarding excellence.

 Who should attend?